AnandChowdhary/fraud/README.md

 [![GitHub](https://img.shields.io/github/license/anandchowdhary/fraud.svg)](https://github.com/AnandChowdhary/fraud/blob/master/LICENSE)
 ![Vulnerabilities](https://img.shields.io/snyk/vulnerabilities/github/AnandChowdhary/fraud.svg)

-Fraud is a library for Node.js for a file-system based data storage solution for times when MongoDB is an overkill.
+Fraud is a promise-based library for Node.js for a file-system based data storage solution for times when MongoDB is an overkill.
 It's essentially a wrapper around the native `fs` filesystem functions, with added utilities.

 ## ⭐ How it works